-One thing we found a little annoying is that Allbirds currently only come in full-sizes (i.e. no half-sizes).
+One thing I found a little annoying is that Allbirds currently only come in full sizes (i.e. no half-sizes).
 Their website says that their shoes naturally stretch to fit your foot after a few wearings.
 Luckily, they give you 30 days to fully test the shoes and their return process is super simple.

 The only small gripe I have is with the tongue.
 It sometimes folds onto itself so I have a do a little adjustment after putting the shoe on.
 It’s not that big a deal but it is an annoyance.

 I’ve worn my pair for multiple walks (usually one to three miles at a time) without any issues but a majority of the time I’ve worn them around the neighborhood/city and on walks with Henry.
-That said, when we travel, we regularly walk for 10+ miles/day so I’m not sure how my feet would feel if I put in that kind of millage with these shoes.
+That said, I regularly walk for 10+ miles/day when I travel so I’m not sure how my feet would feel if I put in that kind of mileage with these shoes.

-So, to sum it up, we think the Wool Runners have an excellent weight/size to comfort ratio — they’re so light that you can easily throw them into your luggage with adding any bulk.
+So, to sum it up, I think the Wool Runners have an excellent weight/size-to-comfort ratio — they’re so light that you can easily throw them into your luggage without adding any bulk.

 So are they the “World’s Most Comfortable Shoes”?
 That might be a bit of an overstatement.
-But they’re certainly comfortable and I enjoying wearing them — especially considering how crazy light they are.
+But they’re certainly comfortable and I enjoy wearing them — especially considering how crazy light they are.

-Note: We’ve read reports that some women felt the toe box was a little tight so they were told to try the slightly wider men’s version — luckily the return/exchange process is simple.
+Note: I’ve read reports that some women felt the toe box was a little tight so they were told to try the slightly wider men’s version — luckily the return/exchange process is simple.

 Warm & Cool Weather Wear

-Allbirds says their Wool Runners “stay cool in the heat and warm in the cold.”
-Well, on hot days our feet still got a bit warm and sweaty so don’t expect these to be like air conditioning for your feet.
+Allbirds say their Wool Runners “stay cool in the heat and warm in the cold.”
+Well, on hot days my feet still got a bit warm and sweaty so don’t expect these to be like air conditioning for your feet.
 That said, I didn’t feel like these were too much different than other sneakers I wear and they did dry fairly quickly.

-However, the Allbirds Tree Runners are supposed to be much more light and breezy than the Wool Runners so they might be better suited for the summer.
+However, the Allbirds Tree Runners are much more light and breezy than the Wool Runners so they’re better suited for the summer.